LeelaPrasadMaturu/REST-todo-api/Readme.md

 - [📬 Contact](#-contact)

 ## 📜 Introduction
 Welcome to the <span style="color:blue"><strong>Todo API</strong></span>!
 This API allows you to manage your todos with features such as creating, reading, updating, and deleting todos.
-It also includes user authentication using JSON Web Tokens (JWT).
+It also includes user authentication using JSON Web Tokens (JWT).The API is designed following RESTful principles to ensure stateless, scalable, and efficient interaction with clients.

 ![Node.js](https://img.shields.io/badge/Node.js-43853D?style=for-the-badge&logo=node.js&logoColor=white)
 ![Express](https://img.shields.io/badge/Express.js-404D59?style=for-the-badge)
 ![MongoDB](https://img.shields.io/badge/MongoDB-4EA94B?style=for-the-badge&logo=mongodb&logoColor=white)

+# 📜 Why This API is RESTful
+ This API adheres to RESTful principles in the following ways:
+- <strong>Resource-Based URLs </strong>: Each resource (todos and authentication) is accessed using standard HTTP methods (GET, POST, PATCH, DELETE) with clear and meaningful URLs (`/api/todos`, `/api/auth/signup`, etc.).
+- <strong> HTTP Methods </strong>: Different HTTP methods are used to perform different actions on resources.
+For example:
+   - GET `/api/todos`: Retrieves all todos.
+   - POST `/api/todos`: Creates a new todo.
+   - PATCH `/api/todos/:id`: Updates a specific todo.
+   - DELETE `/api/todos/:id`: Deletes a specific todo
+- <strong> Statelessness </strong>: The API is stateless, meaning each request from a client to the server must contain all the information necessary to understand and fulfill the request.
+This simplifies server implementation and improves scalability.
+- <strong>Use of HTTP Status Codes</strong>: The API uses appropriate HTTP status codes to indicate the success or failure of an API request (e.g., 200 OK, 201 Created, 400 Bad Request, 401 Unauthorized, 404 Not Found).
+-<strong> JSON Format</strong>: Data is exchanged in JSON format, which is lightweight and easy to parse by client applications.
+- <strong>Authentication</strong>: Authentication is handled using JWT (JSON Web Tokens), providing a secure way to authenticate API requests without needing to maintain session state on the server.

 ## 🔧 Prerequisites
 Before you begin, ensure you have met the following requirements: